tugbayatilla/ArchPM.Unity.Events/README.md

 ## The drivers to write such a framework item.

 - I am learning Unity for fun and I am watching youtube videos.
-- I saw that everybody is kinda struggling while given or creating examples.
+- I saw that everybody is kinda struggling while giving or creating examples.
 - It easly can be shown the bifferences between Singleton and Observer patterns.
 - I said to myself, don't struggle, use this :)